azhurb/RoboND-Perception-Project/writeup.md

 ![World 3][world_3]

 ### Code discussion
-I had some problems with Statistical Outlier Filtering.
-It was not possible to create an object.
+I had some problems with _Statistical Outlier Filtering_.
+It was not possible to create an instance of filter object.

 ```python
 outlier_filter = cloud.make_statistical_outlier_filter()
 ```

 I keep getting an error:

 `TypeError: __cinit__() takes exactly 1 positional argument (0 given)`

 I tried to find a solution for many hours.
-The next day on the Slack channel I saw that it was a problem with `pcl`.
-I pulled out updated from the upstream git, reinstall pcl and problem was solved!
+The next day on the Slack channel I saw that it was a problem with `pcl` library.
+I pulled out updates from the upstream git, reinstall `pcl` and problem was solved!

 The next problem I got trying to save `yaml` file.
 I keep getting an error:
 `TypeError: data type not understood`
 After some investigation it turned out that some elements of the dictionary had specific types - `numpy` types.
-For instance `object_name` element in the dictionary have `numpy.string_` type.
+For instance `object_name` element in the dictionary has `numpy.string_` type.
 Therefore, I had to perform type casting for each element of the dictionary using `int()`, `str()` and `float()` functions.
 I also published a solution of the problem on the Slack #udacity_perception channel.